Multimedia Reporting Capstone

 Week 12 | Nov.
 17/18 | Multimedia rough cuts and reshoots

-- Homework journal: Homework journal: List two techniques from the MediaStorm training that you implemented.
+- Homework journal: List and elaborate on two techniques from the MediaStorm training that you implemented.
 Did they work?
 Why or why not?
 What will you differently next time?

 Week 13 | Nov.
 24/25 | Professor conferences

 - Makeup/extra credit journal: Puppy Love & What Puppy Love can teach us about storytelling What does Puppy Love teach us about storytelling?
 Write a bullet-point list of five ways that shooting composition/technique/sequences were used to tell a story.

 - Schedule a conference with me between Nov.
 18 & Nov.
 25 to review your progress on visuals and plus ones together

 - Lab open during class time for editing